Sexual Risk Orders & Interim Sexual Risk Orders

 The police will almost always serve the application by hand on the subject, turning up unannounced at the subject’s home address.
 The application is often hundreds of pages long.
 The application will almost always be accompanied by an application for an Interim Sexual Risk Order, being an immediate application to the local Magistrates’ Court for the Interim Order to be made whilst the parties are preparing for the application for the full order.

 The application for a Sexual Risk Order is often very complicated.
-Different rules of evidence apply, as the applications follow the civil evidence rules but brought in the criminal arena of the Magistrates’ Court.
+Different rules of evidence apply, as the applications follow the civil evidence rules but are brought in the criminal arena of the Magistrates’ Court.
 This is another reason that sets such orders apart from any other kind of punishment.

 No witnesses and no jury required?